 Many companies offer legitimate sweepstakes and contest promotions.
 They want your experience with their offers to be enjoyable—and they want you to respond.
-These games of skill and chance offer consumers an opportunity to win money and prizes in return for opening an envelope and returning the entry form by mail or online.
+These games of skill and chance offer consumers an opportunity to win money and prizes.
+In return, the promoter asks that you return the entry form by mail or online.

 Unfortunately, not all sweepstakes and contest offers are legitimate.
-Clever con artists may promise you a prize —a car, a vacation, or a large sum of money in exchange for payment of a processing or insurance fee.
-Or they claim you'll increase your chances of winning by making a small purchase.
-Does it sounds too good to be true?
+Clever con artists may promise you a prize —a car, a vacation, or a large sum of money—after payment of insurance or fees.
+They may also claim you'll increase your chances of winning by making a small purchase.
+Does it sound too good to be true?
 You're right.
 Odds are, it's a scam.
 What should you do?

 Hang up the phone!
 Ignore the email!
 Shred the prize notification!

-Fraudulent sweepstakes, prize offers and other fake promotions can arrive across the Internet, through the mail or over the phone, and frequently by all three, especially if someone has shown an interest in the past for entering sweepstakes or skill contests.
+Fraudulent sweepstakes, prize offers and other fake promotions can come through the mail.
+The offers can also arrive via the internet or over the phone.
+All three means may be used if the victim has an interest in playing sweepstakes or skill contests.
 Scammers know who is likely to respond to their claims of sudden wealth and fabulous prizes.
-In addition, scammers are terrific actors.
-They portray themselves as lawyers, government officials or prize representatives, whatever it takes to keep up the illusion ʺyou've won!ʺ

-Scammers have practiced the same lines over and over again.
+Scammers have practiced the same lines repeatedly.
 They know just what to say to make their victims trust them.
-They spend hours on the telephone with their next target, gathering details about the victim's life.
+They spend hours on the telephone getting details about the victim's life.
 They are solicitous, courteous, and even flirtatious.

-The scammer represents hope, success, productivity, and competency while intervening family members and friends represent failure, humiliation, financial loss, and incompetency.
-Pratkanis notes, ʺPeople naturally go with the person who is saying positive things rather than negative.
-Who wants to agree with the guy who says you have made a bad and costly mistake, and you shouldn't be allowed to make decisions anymore?ʺ 2
+To the victim, the scammer represents hope, success, productivity, and competence.
+Those who intervene remind the victim of failure, humiliation, financial loss, and incompetence.
+The researcher says ʺPeople naturally go with the person who is saying positive things rather than negative.
+Who wants to agree with the guy who says: ‛You have made a bad and costly mistake, and you shouldn't be allowed to make decisions anymore?’ ʺ 2

-Once the scammer starts, he doesn't stop.
+Once scammers start, there's no stopping them.
 The scammer's demands are relentless.
-His efforts to keep his victim in line become increasingly ruthless.
+The efforts to keep the victim in line become more ruthless.
 These criminals don't hesitate to threaten, coerce, or resort to psychological intimidation.
-They use technology, such as Internet mapping software, to look closely at the victim's house or apartment.
-Armed with these details, the scammer will describe a victim's house or building with great accuracy, right down to the crack in the driveway, or the tree in the yard.
+They use technology, such as internet map sites, to see photos of the victim's house or apartment.
+The scammer will describe a victim's house or apartment in great detail... right down to the crack in the driveway, or the tree in the yard.
 It's all an act.
-The scammer wants his victim to think he is just outside... and ready to follow up on any threats he's made.
+The scammers want victims to think they are just outside... and ready to follow up on their threats.

 1 Pratkanis A., Shadel D., The Weapons of Fraud, AARP Publications, p 133-34 (2005)